therebelrobot/micro-req-logger/README.md

 # micro-req-logger
-A wrapper for zeit/micro controllers that logs requests and notifies of slow responses, with unique IDs
+A small utility for express / zeit-micro that logs requests and notifies of slow responses, with unique IDs, sending relevant data to datadog